Sync

 Locations are positional arguments, and you can specify as many locations as you want.
 At least two locations must be specified.
 The first location positional argument is the source

-location.All contents will be synced, which means files deleted or missing from the source
+fromlocation, while every following location is a destinationtolocation.All contents will be synced, which means files deleted or missing from the source

-location will be permanently removed from the destinationto
+fromlocation will be permanently removed from the destinationtolocations.- A storage zone name like

 - Name